golang/telemetry/godev/cmd/worker/README.md

 Use this endpoint to generate an aggregate chart file containing data from the provided date range (inclusive) from the merge bucket.

+### `/queue-tasks`

+The queue-tasks endpoint is responsible for task distribution.
+When invoked, it triggers the following actions:

+- call merge endpoint to merge uploaded reports for the past 7 days.
+- call chart endpoint to generate daily charts for the 7 days preceding today.
+- call chart endpoint to generate weekly charts for the past 8 days.

 ## Local Development

 For local development, simply build and run.
 It serves on localhost:8082.